-I understand from my friends from Kerala that roasted coconut is added to several dishes though not usually to the Raw Banana Varutha Erissery.
 The recipes in the interesting cookbook: Grains, Greens and Grated Coconuts has roasted coconut as an ingredient in several recipes including for sambar, bitter gourd etc and in this 'Varutha erisseri: Green Plantains in Toasted Coconut and Cumin Sauce'.
-I have followed the recipe to a large extent, except for not using the cayenne, serrano or Thai red chilli powder suggested.
+I have followed this recipe to a large extent, except for not using the cayenne, Serrano or Thai red chili powder suggested.
 I have not followed the quantities in the recipe either and have used far lesser coconut than it does, so that the banana shines through as the star of the show.
-My friend Nisha (about whom you will have kept hearing about in my posts) and who is from Kerala, helped in freezing the quantities for the recipe, as well as in tasting the finished product!
-Her verdict: The dish was tasty but could do with some more cumin and chilli!
+Perfect for Onam Sadhya, don't you think?
+I understand from friends from Kerala that roasted coconut is added to several dishes though not usually to the Raw Banana Varutha Erissery.

 About the book I referred to above: Grains, Greens and Grated Coconuts is written by Ms Ammini Ramachandran, described in the book as a Texas based food writer with roots in the Indian State of Kerala, born into a Nayar joint family and with both her grandfather and father-in -law being members of the Cochin (Kochi) Royal family.

-The book is itself delicious, with its many recipes, written simply and clearly, and its anecdotes and glimpses of the History and Heritage of Kerala, more specifically that of Kochi.
+The book itself sounds delicious, with its many recipes, written simply and clearly, and its anecdotes and glimpses of the History and Heritage of Kerala, more specifically that of Kochi.
 I would have loved to see some pictures of the food, which could be helpful to a newcomer to understand what the dish finally looks like.The ingredients include those easily available in the USA rather than the corresponding traditional Indian ingredient which would be difficult to obtain outside India.

 The book is divided into convenient to use Chapters, such as 'Getting Started: Ingredients, Cooking Methods and Utensils'; 'Sacred Food: Rice and Rituals'; 'Chutneys and Pickles'; 'Breakfasts and Brunches', etc.

-I specially liked the chapter on Curries from the Madapilli (Royal Kitchen) and its mouth watering description of lunch at a Royal Palace: " A huge banana leaf, laden with various vegetable dishes...deep fried puffed wafers called pappadams and small piles of salted varuthupperi and sweet sarkara upperi...servings of vegetables - thoran, oolan, aviyal, pachadi, and kaalan — and a thick brown curry with the distinct fragrance of black sesame seeds and curry leaves..'
+I specially liked the chapter on Curries from the Madapilli (Royal Kitchen) and its mouth watering description of lunch at a Royal Palace: " A huge banana leaf, laden with various vegetable dishes...deep fried puffed wafers called pappadams and small piles of salted varuthupperi and sweet sarkara upperi...servings of vegetables - thoran, oolan, aviyal, pachadi, and kaalan -- and a thick brown curry with the distinct fragrance of black sesame seeds and curry leaves..'

 There is much more, such tantalising descriptions of food that I want to stop writing and make for myself a fresh vegetable curry and take in the aroma of coconut oil floating in the air.
 This is one cookbook that I will treasure and will dip into again and again for culinary inspiration, just as I did for this totally delicious Raw Banana Varutha Erissery.